jinwei-ang/Finviz-News-Scraper--Sentiment-Analysis-/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The goal of the project is to use scrape Finviz website for news headlines for tickers in S&P500.
 The headlines were analyzed using the Vader Sentiment Analyzer.
+The data is then presented using Power Bi.

 ### Built With
 * Vader Sentiment